PLASMA-FR/PearOS/README.md

 # pearOS
+# important i used some ai for polishing the frontend
 pearOS is a pear-themed web desktop made for a Hack Club WebOS-style mission.
 It is inspired by polished desktop operating systems, but it does not copy Apple logos, official macOS icons, proprietary wallpapers, or branded assets.

 The project is a complete static site using only HTML, CSS, and JavaScript.
 It works by opening `index.html`, running a small local server, or publishing the repository with GitHub Pages.